nettoyeurny/libpd_link_sample/README.md

-Sample app using Link and libpd
+Link and libpd --- quick and dirty sample app
 =====

 Quick start: In the parent directory of your LinkKit directory (i.e., /some_path/LinkKit/..), say